The Operative

 3rd level: Operative Subclass

-You choose an operative subclass, which is detailed at the end of the class description, after the Operative Exploits.
+You choose an Operative subclass, which is detailed at the end of the class description, after the Operative Exploits.

 4th level: Ability Score Improvement